daniellarys/TechBlog_MVC/README.md

 - The project package is password protected.
 If you like to see what is inside, leave a comment on my webpage http://elektro-daniel.cz/ or e-mail me.
 - Feel free to ask.

+The Database
+- Project contain two databases
+- BloggieDb & BloggieAuthDb
+- First one is mainly directed for content purpose
+- The other one is for managing Accounts
+- As you get access to the files, you get *.bacpac too.
+They are for importing databases with/without data
+- I already inserted some values (two articles) into databases so you can test it out in a few minutes!